 If you feel you need a more structured system, there are a number of private colleges who operate outside of the CAO system.
 An example of this type of college is Griffith College Dublin which offers a large number of courses not listed through the CAO.
 Instead courses must be applied to directly through the college itself.
 These courses do not operate on the points system but they do require the payment of fees which are usually upward of 5 thousand Euro per year.

-If you would like to attend University but cannot afford this method then a good way of getting around the points system is by applying as a mature student.
+If you would like to attend University but cannot presently afford it then a good way of getting around the points system is by applying as a mature student.
 A mature student is someone who is over 23 years of age so if planning to go this route a younger student might decide to work for a number of years and save money.
 This can be of particular benefit if work can be gained in the area of study that the student plans on pursuing further down the line.
 Many universities reserve a certain amount of places each year for mature students and although some colleges require applicants to apply through the CAO, entry is not based on points.
 Instead, it is based on CV, an interview and in some cases an aptitude test.